glouppe/info8006-introduction-to-ai/lecture4.md

 .center.width-40[![](figures/lec4/waltz.png)]

-The Waltz algorithm is for interpreting 2D line drawings of solid polyhedra as 3D objects.
+The Waltz algorithm is a procedure for interpreting 2D line drawings of solid polyhedra as 3D objects.
 Early example of an AI computation posed as a CSP.

 .pull-right.width-70[![](figures/lec4/waltz-inter.png)]
 CSP formulation: